ares333/php-curl/README.md

 Demos
 -----
 **demo0.php**<br>
-A simple runnable demo that shows the very basic usage of CurlMulti_Core.
+A simple runnable demo that shows the very basic usage of kernel class.

 **demo1.php**<br>
 Just a basic kernel class demonstration, maybe not runnable.